 In addition to the stockbrokers individual liability for unsuitable investment recommendations, as brokerage firms have a duty to properly supervise their stockbrokers (and the transactions that they recommend to firm customers), in many cases a brokerage firm may also be held responsible for the unsuitable investment recommendations made by its stockbrokers.

 If you are an investor that lost money investing in penny stocks recommended by Matthew Bell while he was affiliated with Alamo Asset Advisors (Alamo Investment Advisors), WFG Investments (Williams Financial Group), Raymond James, or Securities America, you may be able to recover your losses through FINRA arbitration.
-Please contact Kons Law Offices at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.
+Please contact Kons Law Firm at (312) 757-2272 for a FREE, NO OBLIGATION consultation to discuss your legal rights.